roadiz/docs/developer/first-steps/upgrading.rst

 .. note::
-    If you are using an OPcode cache like XCache or APC, you’ll need to purge cache manually because it cannot done from a CLI interface as they are shared cache engines.
+    If you are using an OPcode cache like XCache or APC, you’ll need to purge cache manually because it can't be done from a CLI interface as they are shared cache engines.
 As a last chance try, you can restart your ``php5-fpm`` service.